chrisfroeschl/.dotfiles/README.md

 ## Setup

 1. Clone the repository and place it inside your `~/.config` directory.
-2. Install below listed dependencies with your package manager.
+2. Install below listed dependencies with your preferred package manager.
 3. Run `:PlugInstall` to install Vim plugins.
-4. Run `:CocInstall <extensions>` to install Coc related extensions.
+4. Run `:CocInstall <extension>` to install Coc related extensions.

 ## Dependencies